simonyjung/homelab/README.md

 ## 🔐 Secrets

-This project uses SOPS (Secrets OPerationS) to securely encrypt secrets that are safe to commit to a public GitHub repository.
-Secrets are encrypted using age keys and stored within yaml files.
-The decryption process is handled automatically in CI/CD pipelines by Flux.
+This project uses SOPS (Secrets OPerationS) to securely manage secrets committed to this public GitHub repository.
+Secrets are encrypted using age keys and stored within YAML files.
+Decryption is handled automatically by Flux during deployment.
 See [ADR-0005](/adr/0005-use-sops-and-age-for-secrets-encryption.md) for example usage and cold start procedures.

 ## 🖥️ Hardware